Free digital copy

-“I think what makes crisps and wine specifically appealing is that you really don’t need to overthink it and get pretentious about it,” Jake continues.
+“I think what makes crisps and wine specifically appealing is that you really don’t need to overthink it and get pretentious about it,” he says.
 “Crisps are salty and often fatty – they make you reach for a drink which should, in turn, make you want to go back for another bite.”

-Laura Kent, the owner and founder of the Yorkshire Wine School, says the trend is appealing firstly because it’s so tantalising.
-She’s even held wine and crisp pairing evenings for curious customers.
+Laura Kent, owner and founder of the Yorkshire Wine School, says the trend is appealing firstly because it’s so tantalising.
+She’s even held wine and crisp pairing evenings for her customers, to huge success.

 While you might imagine the impact of a crisp to be subtle, it’s anything but.
 “It’s like having two different glasses of wine – one without crisps and then a different one when you add crisps to the mix,” Laura explains.